mkubrycz/mkubrycz.github.io/resume.md

 printable: true
 ---

 I’m a QA automation engineer working mostly with web technologies 🕸️.
-I have experience with many JavaScript based testing tools and frameworks like Playwright, TestCafe, k6, WebdriverIO or Appium, but my experience extends beyond QA automation.
-I can work with Node, Bash, Go, Docker, Kubernetes or basically any tool required to solve the automation problem in front of me.
+I've worked with many JavaScript-based testing tools and frameworks, such as Playwright, TestCafe, k6, or Appium.
+But my experience goes beyond just QA automation.
+I work with a variety of different technologies every day.
+I use essentially anything that allows me to solve the automation problems.
 I'm on a mission to boldly automate what hasn’t been automated before 🖖.
 Never mind if it’s tests, CI/CD pipeline or data analysis platform.
-I like a good challenge, especially when I can help someone and learn something new and useful in the process 🧠.
+I like a good challenge, especially when I can help someone or learn something new and useful in the process 🧠.

 ---